-The following Management Discussion and Analysis ("MD&A") presents the results, financial position and cash flows of Vanadium One Energy Corp. ("Vanadium One" or the "Company") and should be read in conjunction with the Company's audited consolidated financial statements of Vanadium One for the years ended February 28, 2017 and February 29, 2016 and with the related notes attached thereto.
+The following Management Discussion and Analysis ("MD&A") presents the results, financial position and cash flows of Vanadium One Energy Corp. ("Vanadium One" or the "Company") and should be read in conjunction with the Company's interim consolidated financial statements and accompanying notes for the quarter ended May 31, 2017 and the audited consolidated financial statements of Vanadium One for the twelve-month period ended February 28, 2017 and with the related noted attached thereto.

-In addition to containing an analysis for changes for years ending February 28, 2017 and February 29, 2016, this MD&A reports on items deemed significant that occurred between February 28, 2017 and the date on which the MD&A is approved by the Company's Board of Directors, which is June 29, 2017, inclusively.
+In addition to containing an analysis for the three-month period ending May 31, 2017, this MD&A reports on items deemed significant that occurred between May 31, 2017 and the date on which the MD&A is approved by the Company's Board of Directors, which is July 31, 2017, inclusively.

-The disclosures and values in this MD&A were prepared in accordance with International Financial Reporting Standards ("IFRS") and with the current issued and adopted interpretations effective as of June 29, 2017.
+The disclosures and values in this MD&A were prepared in accordance with International Financial Reporting Standards ("IFRS") and with the current issued and adopted interpretations effective as of July 31, 2017.